 Update – Click ‘Update’ to save your edit.

-(Remember to click ‘Update’ after making changes to save your post settings)
+(Remember to click the ‘Update’ button after making changes to save your post settings)

-Bulk Editing WordPress Post Settings Using The Inline Editor
+Bulk Editing WP Post Settings Using The Quick Editor

-As well as editing individual posts, you can also bulk edit posts using the Quick Editor.
+As well as editing individual posts, you can also bulk edit post settings using the Quick Editor.

-To bulk edit posts, bring up your list of posts and choose the items you want to edit, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply …
+To bulk edit posts, bring up your list of posts and choose the items to be edited, then choose ‘Edit’ from the ‘Bulk Actions’ drop-down menu and click Apply …

 (Table of Posts – Bulk edit WordPress posts)

-The Bulk editor presents several bulk options for editing your posts …
+The Bulk editor expands to display several bulk post editing options …

-Most of these settings are identical to those listed in the Quick Edit screen with a few differences.
+Most of these options are identical to those listed in the regular Quick Edit screen with a few minor differences.

-For example, depending on the theme you are using, an option called Format may or may not display.
-Use the drop-down menu to change the format of your post (options: Standard, Aside, Gallery, Link, Image, Quote, or Status.)
+For example, depending on the theme you are using, you may or may not see a field called Format.
+Use the dropdown menu to change the post format.

-For a detailed step-by-step tutorial on WordPress post formats, go here:
+For a detailed tutorial about WordPress post formats, go here:

-Now that we’ve looked at using the inline editor with WordPress posts, let’s take a look at using the inline editor with WP pages.
+Now that we’ve looked at using the Quick Edit feature with WP posts, let’s take a look at using Quick Edit with WordPress pages.

-Since WordPress Posts are different than WordPress Pages (to understand the difference, go here), the Quick Edit function displays slightly different options when you are working with WP Pages.
+Since WordPress Posts differ from WordPress Pages (to understand the difference, see this article), Quick Edit displays slightly different options when you’re editing with WP Pages.

-Log into your WordPress Dashboard and choose Pages > All Pages …
+Go to the administration area and select Pages > All Pages …

 (Pages – All Pages)

-The inline editor displays various page editing options …
+The Quick Edit inline editor displays your editing options …

-The inline editor screen allows you to change the following details:
+The inline editor section allows you to modify a number of options:

-Slug – Use this field to edit your page slugs.
-When editing the URL, include only lowercase letters, use “a-z” and “0-9” only, and separate all with hyphens (e.g. this-is-a-page-url).
+Slug – Use this field to modify the page slug.
+When editing slugs, make sure to include only lowercase letters, use “a-z” and “0-9” only, and separate words with hyphens (e.g. this-is-a-page-url).

-Date – Set the date and time of your page in this section.
-Note: You can schedule your page to publish at a future date in this section.
+Date – This field lets you change the date and time of your page.
+Note: You can schedule your page to publish at a later date using this feature.

-Author – If your site allows multiple authors, use this feature to assign another author to the select page.
-Note: If your website only has one author, this option will not appear.
+Author – If your site allows multiple page authors, use the Author dropdown menu to assign your page another author.
+Note: If your website or blog only contains a single author, this setting will not display.

-Password -OR- Private – This section lets you password-protect your Post or make it private (hidden from visitors).
+Password -OR- Private – Use this section to password-protect your pages or make them private (hidden from visitors).

-Parent – Use the dropdown menu to set your page as a ‘main’ page (top level page) or a ‘child’ page (i.e. a subpage – see below) …
+Parent – Use the dropdown menu to set your page as a ‘main’ page (top level page) or a ‘child’ page (subpage) of other pages (see diagram below) …

-(Main pages and nested pages are also referred to as ‘parent’ pages and ‘child’ pages)
+(Main pages and nested pages are called ‘parent’ pages and ‘child’ pages)

-Order – Specify the order of your page on lists, menus, etc. here.
-Enter a number into this field.
-For example, assigning a page a value of “1” will display it before pages with a higher number.
+Order – Specify the order of your page on lists, menus, etc. Enter a number into this field.
+For example, assigning a page a value of “1” will display it above a page with a value of “2”.

 Allow Comments – Check / uncheck the box in this section to allow/disallow comments on your Page.
 (See How To Configure Your WordPress Site Settings: Discussion Settings tutorial for more details)

-Status – Use the dropdown menu to change the Status of your Page to Published, Private, etc.
+Status – Use the dropdown menu to change the Status of your Page to Published, Pending Review, etc.

-(Click the ‘Cancel’ button to cancel and exit the Quick Edit area or click ‘Update’ after making changes to save your page settings)
+(Remember to click the ‘Update’ button after making changes to save your page settings)

-In addition to making changes to individual pages, you can also bulk edit settings in your pages using the Quick Editor.
+As well as editing individual pages, you can also bulk edit settings in your pages using the Quick Edit function.

-The Bulk editor presents a number of bulk options …
+The inline bulk editor presents a number of bulk options …

-Most of these options are the same as those shown in the regular Quick Edit screen with some additional settings.
+Most of the settings are identical to those listed in the regular Quick Edit screen with some minor differences.

-For example, the Comments option changes from a checkbox to a pulldown menu …
+For example, the Comments function changes from a checkbox to a dropdown menu …

-Make changes to your pages in the Bulk editor screen by selecting options from the pull-down menus …
+Make changes to your pages in the Bulk Edit section by selecting options from the drop-down menus …

 (Bulk editor options)

-You can also remove a specific page entry from the bulk editor by clicking on the remove icon next to the page title …
+You can also remove a specific page entry from the bulk editor function by clicking on the delete icon next to the page title …

-As well as the inline editor’s built-in features, you can also add custom settings to the Quick/Bulk editor using plugins.
-For example, here’s a plugin you can use to customize Quick Edit and Bulk Edit:
+As well as the inline editor’s core features, you can also add custom options to Quick Edit and Bulk Edit using plugins.
+For example, here’s a plugin you can use to add custom options to Quick/Bulk Edit:

 (Custom Bulk/Quick Edit Plugin For WordPress)

-Download the plugin here, or locate and install the plugin inside your plugin dashboard (search for keywords like “Quick Edit, Inline editor, etc.”) …
+Locate and install the Custom Bulk/Quick Edit plugin inside your plugin dashboard (search for keywords like “Quick Edit, Bulk Edit, etc.”) …

-After the plugin has been installed and activated, configure the plugin settings …
+After installing and activating Custom Bulk/Quick Edit, configure the plugin settings …

 Configure the plugin’s settings to add custom Bulk/Quick Edit options to pages and posts …

-New custom fields will now appear in the Bulk/Quick editor area …
+New custom edit fields will now display in the Bulk/Quick editor screen …

 (Bulk Edit – Custom Edit Fields)

-Congratulations!
-Now you know how to use the inline editor (Quick Edit) in WordPress to quickly edit WordPress posts and pages.
+Congratulations, now you know how to use the WordPress Quick Edit feature to quickly edit WordPress pages and posts.